What Would Be The Best Running Gel For My Sensitive Stomach?

 Or, if you’d like a closer look at when’s best to take your energy gels during a marathon and what to expect, then check out our blog When To Take Energy Gels During a Marathon?

 Please be sure to exercise caution when taking energy gels.
-Make sure you are taking the best energy gel for your sensitive stomach safely with water.
+Make sure you take the best energy gel for your sensitive stomach safely with water.